It’s boom or bust in a very brief sales window.

 - When are your email open rates highest?

 The shorter the sale, the better.
 A short sale creates a sense of urgency and motivates people to act immediately.
-Studies show that 50% of flash sale offers happen within the first hours.
 Most flash sales last between two and 36 hours.

 4. Promote your sale early